 - Seth Godin’s Linchpin, about making yourself indispensable in creating new businesses and products, and Purple Cow, about transforming your business to make it remarkable, are both highly recommended.
 From Linchpin: “Your art is what you do when no one can tell you exactly how to do it.
 Your art is the act of taking personal responsibility, challenging the status quo, and changing people.”

 - Tim Ferriss’ Fear Setting exercises, with good questions to ask before undertaking decisions you’re afraid of.
+Bonus: the interview is with Hans Keeling, a former lawyer.

 - Strategies for Overcoming Fears of Change and Failing FindLaw (This is an excerpt Career Change: Everything You Need to Know to Meet New Challenges and Take Control of Your Career, by David P. Helfand)